ephraimg/ten-percent/README.md

 `docker build -t ephraimglick/ten-percent .`

-Run the dockerized application at port 8099:
+Run the dockerized application at port 8099 (where 9000 is the port specified in `application.properties`:

-`docker run -p 8099:8080 ephraimglick/ten-percent`
+`docker run -p 8099:9000 ephraimglick/ten-percent`

 Connect to the EC2 instance: